 Setting Financial Goals to ensure Retirement Security

 In order to know how to GET to your vacation destination you first need to know WHERE that destination is.
-You wouldn’t decided to drive to Hawaii.
+You wouldn’t decide to drive to Hawaii.
 Nor can you reach your financial goal without first defining that goal in detail.

 If retirement security is important to you then you need to make funding that retirement a priority.
 That means maybe you need to start eating out less, buying fewer shoes, or downgrading your cell phone plan.
 Fund your retirement account FIRST, then spend the leftover money in other areas.

 Do not set your financial goals for retirement security only to forget about them next week.
 They must remain a high priority if you are going to retire with financial security.

-While it is important to keep your goals in mind, remember that they may change based on your life situations.
+While it is important to keep your goals in mind, remember that they may change based on your life situation.
 The arrival of an unexpected child or you deciding to go back to school will throw off your plan.
 Be flexible.

 It is difficult to understand the ins and outs of financial planning.
 There are so many ways to save and so many funds to invest in that it can be overwhelming.
 Start educating yourself about financial planning and retirement security so that you make smart choices along the way.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.